section-engineering-education/engineering-education/content/articles/flutter-authentication-using-flask-api/index.md

 Authentication is the process of proving if a user trying to access a system has permission to do so.

 ### Prerequisite
 In this guide flutter version, 2.5 is used to build the flutter project, and the android studio is the IDE used to write the code, but visual studio code can be used.
-To code along, the tools mentioned previously are recommended.
+To code along with this article, the tools mentioned previously are recommended.
 This article assumes the reader has a background knowledge of flutter and python flask.

 ### Goals
-This guide is written to help understand how Flutter apps interact with the backend and how authentication works using flask as the backend technology.
-An app will be built at the end of the guide, which will work as shown below.
+This guide will help the reader to understand how Flutter applications interact with the backend and how authentication occurs when Flask is used as the backend technology.
+In the process, we will build a Flutter application that authenticates users using a Flask API, which will work as shown below.
 ![demo](/engineering-education/flutter-authentication-using-flask-api/demo.gif)

 ### Understanding apps